-5.30am is, perhaps, a time to dream … to shuffle through the characters and places and adventures jostling inside my head – sorting them, putting some back in my ideas notebook on a page marked Probably Not, and looking for the best thread to stitch into the next story.
+5.30am is a time to dream – a time to shuffle through the characters and places and adventures jostling inside my head; sorting them, putting some back in my ideas notebook on a page marked Probably Not, and looking for the best thread to stitch into the next story.

 I’ll show you what I mean.

-What do I see? … ‘New worlds beneath the water lie.
+I see an illustration of this: ‘New worlds beneath the water lie.
 New people and another sky.’
-(Thos Traherne 1772) – step into the pool and sink into another universe.
-Or … tiny ships sailing on a glassy sea.
-Or … boys daring each other to swim before it rains, but rain brings a torrent of water, washing them downstream and into an ancient settlement where no-one has heard of a mobile phone and the printing press has only recently been invented and the Black Death has just reached the nearest town …
+(Thos Traherne 1772).
+In other words, step into the pool and sink into another universe.
+But isn’t that the story I said I wouldn’t write just a few lines ago?
+Or, I could see tiny ships sailing on a glassy sea.
+Or boys daring each other to swim before it rains, but the rain brings a torrent of water, washing them downstream and into an ancient settlement where no-one has heard of a mobile phone and the printing press has only recently been invented and the Black Death has just reached the nearest town …

 See?
 A real scene with a twist.
 Where the twist is a story.

 Am I a little strange?
 To see stories everywhere.